 The Philadelphia Golf Classic, now in its eighth year, was again played at the Whitemarsh Valley Country Club the week after the British Open.
 The host professional, Sam Penecale, had an exemption but he decided that being a host, a merchandiser and a contestant was too much and he opted out of the tournament.
 The prize money was \$150,000 and it was the start of a run of seven weeks on the PGA Tour offering purses of that much or more.
-Qualifying was held on Monday with 132 players competing for 15 places in the tournament field.
+Oualifying was held on Monday with 132 players competing for 15 places in the tournament field.
 Henry McQuiston and Willie Scholl made it through the qualifying with 71s.
 John Schroeder led with a 69.
+Al Besselink, Bob Ross, Dick Hendrickson, Don Stough and Bob Schoener, Jr. were exempt off their position on the Section point list.
+Bert Yancey was an exempt member of the PGA Tour.
+Art Wall got in as former winner of a major championship and a past Ryder Cup team member.
 On the way to winning his third tournament of the year Billy Casper (274) broke the tournament record of 276.
 Casper started with a 68 and a 67 to take the lead and he added on a 71 and a 68 to finish three strokes in front of Terry Wilcox (277).
 Frank Beard, Richard Crawford and Bunky Henry tied for third at 279.
-Bert Yancey led the local professionals with a 285, which gave him a tie for 25th and a check for \$1,133.
-Art Wall (286) finished one stroke farther back in a tie for 31st and won \$935.
-Bob Schoener, Jr. (298), the assistant at the Green Pond Golf Club, finished 71st and won the last money of \$286.
+Yancey led the local professionals with a 285, which gave him a tie for 25th and a check for \$1,133.
+Wall (286) finished one stroke farther back in a tie for 31st and won \$935.
+Schoener (298), the assistant at the Green Pond Golf Club to his father Bob, Sr., finished 71st and won the last money of \$286.
 First prize was \$30,000.
-Bob Ross, Al Besselink, who was playing the PGA Tour part time, McOuiston, Dick Hendrickson, Scholl and Don Stough, the professional at the Gettysburg Country Club, missed the cut.
+Ross, Besselink, who was playing the PGA Tour part time, McQuiston, Hendrickson, Scholl and Stough, the professional at the Gettysburg Country Club, missed the cut.
 The tournament set a record as 22,000 attended on Sunday, which brought the total for the four days to 63,000, both were records.
 Another record might have been set as eight professionals withdrew after teeing off in the tournament, including Jack Nicklaus and Lee Trevino.